alibaba/bifrostui/packages/bui-core/src/Slider/index.en-US.md

 };
 ```

-### Prevent Overlapping Handles
+### Disable Swap

-In dual slider mode, use `disableSwap` to prevent handles from overlapping.
+In dual handle mode, use `disableSwap` to prevent handles from swapping positions.

 ```tsx
 import { Slider, Stack } from '@bifrostui/react';